jtly4/Planner_Journal/README.md

 # Planner
-A planner and journal; look back on memories and add expenses.
+A planner and journal; plan in detail, look back on memories and add expenses.

+When running the files, please have Node.js installed on your device.

+Be sure to install, via npm, the following:
+- express
+- cors
+- mongoose
+- react (create-react-app, react-router-dom)
+- nodemon